 Today we no longer have an obligation to render animal sacrifices to God for our sin, but we do need to offer something better than even our best.
 Scripture asks us to "present [our] bodies a living sacrifice, holy, acceptable unto God" (Romans 12:1).
-We do not literally sacrifice ourselves to His blood, but we cherish and recognize that the shedding of His blood on the cross makes it all possible.
+We do not literally sacrifice ourselves, but we cherish and recognize that the shedding of His blood on the cross makes our reconciliation with God possible.
 JDM

-Tuesday, July 21 His Head, His Hands, His Feet
+His Head, His Hands, His Feet